built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-add-log-providers.md

 Each log provider can have its own custom settings, so you could have a console logger showing all messages, and a remote logger which just gets sent error messages.

 Also since the logging level is driven from the manifest settings you could make this entitlements based, providing different levels of logging per user.
-If a specific user if have problems, you could increase the verbosity of the logging messages for just that user.
+If a specific user is having problems, you could increase the verbosity of the logging messages for just that user.

 ## Using logging in modules

-We don't want to include the logging code directly in external modules as it bloats their size, instead when the a module has it's `initialize` method called it is passed the `createLogger` methods, so it can use this to perform logging from within the module.
+We don't want to include the logging code directly in external modules as it bloats their size, instead when the a module has it's `initialize` method called it is passed the `createLogger` method, so it can use this create a logger and perform logging from within the module.

 ## Source reference